Dense generic well-rounded lattices: Generic well-rounded lattices

 \begin{corollary} The center density of $D_n^\alpha$ is given by

 \end{corollary}

 \begin{proof} By Theorem \ref{Dn_deformed:gwr}, $\lambda_1^2(D_n^\alpha)=2$.
 Thus, using Proposition \ref{Dn_deformed:volume}, \ \end{proof}

 Next we will show that the center density $\delta(D_n^\alpha)$ is a strictly decreasing function on $[1,\sqrt2]$.
-This implies that no two lattices in the family $\set{D_n^\alpha}$ are equivalent.
+This implies that no two lattices in the family $\set{D_n^\alpha}$ are similar.
 Lemma \ref{lem:Dn_cd} will be used to prove this fact.

 \begin{lemma} Let $n\geq3$ be an integer.
 Define the real-valued function Then $f$ is strictly increasing on $[1,\sqrt2]$. \end{lemma}

 \begin{proof} A direct computation shows that

 for all $x\in (1,\sqrt2)$, since $(n-3)(x^3+(2-x^2)^{3/2})\geq0$ and $x-\sqrt{2-x^2}>0$ when $x\in(1,\sqrt2)$. \end{proof}